Category | Travel Tips

 You can immerse yourself in one of the most beautiful gardens on this 1,200-acre estate.
 Just looking around and exploring the rich history of Sudeley Castle will keep you busy for 3 to 5 hours.
-If knights and armours give you chills, the medieval spirit of this castle will leave you speechless.
+If knights and armors give you chills, the medieval spirit of this castle will leave you speechless.

 3. Farm Park

-This place is a must-visit for animal lovers and the kids.
+This place is a must-visit for animal lovers and kids.
 Cotswolds Farm Park is a home of numerous common and rare breeds and their goal is to teach visitors the importance of protecting endangered animal breeds for future generations.

-Visitors can bottle-feed goats, get hands on newly born chicks and piglets, taste delicious local Cotswolds puddings, and visit the Farm Shop.
+Visitors can bottle-feed goats, get hands-on newly born chicks and piglets, taste delicious local Cotswolds puddings, and visit the Farm Shop.
 If you are passionate about animals and farming, you will have a lovely day spent at this 30-something-year-old farm.

 4. Castle Combe

 Probably the main reason tourists love the Cotswolds is for its picturesque villages.
-Castle Combe is the loveliest of them all but it would be unfair not to mention Bibury and Bourton-on-the-Water that are equally charming.
-Honey-coloured cottages, pebblestone pathways, and traditional food – time flies in these welcoming, home-like villages.
+Castle Combe is the loveliest of them all but it would be unfair not to mention Bibury and Bourton-on-the-Water are equally charming.
+Honey-colored cottages, pebblestone pathways, and traditional food – time flies in these welcoming, home-like villages.

-Fairly near to London, the Cotswolds makes an ideal destination for weekend breaks.
+Fairly near to London, the Cotswolds make an ideal destination for weekend breaks.
 This place can give you the best insight into medieval English life and culture as well as country life.
 There are plenty of things to do and see so make sure to have your travel money

 ready before heading to